Nissan Qashqai: First generation (J10; 2006)

 First unveiled as a concept vehicle at the 2004 Geneva Motor Show, the first-generation Qashqai was globally presented at the 2006 Paris Motor Show.
 It went on sale in February 2007, and Nissan aimed for more than 100,000 sales a year.
 Codenamed P32L, Nissan said the car would cater to buyers who want a more dynamic design, but are not attracted to the large, traditionally upright nature of an SUV.
 The car slots below the X-Trail in the Nissan range and partially replaces the conventional Primera and the smaller Almera.
 It is the first model to be styled by Nissan Design Europe in London, with engineering development led by Nissan Technical Centre Europe (NTCE) in Cranfield, Bedfordshire.

-The Qashqai uses the same platform as the X-Trail.
-It received a five star Euro NCAP safety rating – the best ever adult occupant score.

-Five engine choices were available: a 114 PS 1.6 L or a 141 PS 2.0 L petrol, while the 106 PS 1.5 L, 130 PS 1.6 L and 150 PS 2.0 L provide the diesel offerings.

 The first-generation Qashqai sold more than 1.24 million units in Europe during its seven year production run.
 From the UK, the first-generation Qashqai was also exported to the Middle East and other overseas markets.